Interflug: Flights to Western countries

-As a state-owned company of East Germany, Interflug had the important role of securing foreign currency exchange, as the national East German mark was considered a weak currency.
+As an East German state-owned company, Interflug had the important role of securing foreign currency reserves, as the East German mark was considered a weak currency.
 For most of its existence, Interflug was not a member of the International Air Transport Association (IATA), and could therefore significantly undercut the ticket prices of other European carriers.
-From the 1970s, increased effort was put into operating chartered flights to Mediterranean and Black Sea holiday resorts, many of which specifically catered to West Germans (as travel restrictions applied for East Germans).
+From the 1970s, more effort was put into operating chartered flights to Mediterranean and Black Sea holiday resorts, many of which specifically catered to West Germans (travel restrictions applied to East Germans).
 Starting in that period, Interflug gained traffic rights to several destinations in Western Europe.
 All these flights could be booked at travel agencies in West Berlin and West Germany, which had signed sale contracts with Interflug.
 To simplify the transfer of passengers from West Berlin to and from Schönefeld Airport, a dedicated border crossing checkpoint was inaugurated at Waltersdorfer Chaussee, and scheduled shuttle buses were operated from the Central Bus Terminal in the Westend locality.

-By the early 1980s, low Interflug ticket prices had considerablly impacted Berlin Tegel Airport in West Berlin, which experienced a severe decline in holiday flights.
+By the early 1980s, low Interflug ticket prices led to a severe decline in holiday flights at Berlin Tegel Airport in West Berlin.
 Pilots at Pan Am, which had a hub at Tegel, reportedly considered operating flights to Greece without pay to allow the airline to compete with Interflug.

 Interflug signed an agreement with Turkish Airlines giving the two airlines exclusive rights to offer dedicated flights for Turkish Gastarbeiter to and from West Germany and West Berlin.
 In the 1980s, Interflug set up a partnership with KLM for a joint operation on the East Berlin-Amsterdam route.
 Of the six weekly flights, two were operated by KLM's Fokker F28 Fellowships, and four by Interflug's Tu-134s and Il-62s.
 As neither airline was allowed to cross the intra-German border, the KLM flights were routed via Denmark, and Interflug used a southern routing over Czechoslovakia.

 During the annual Leipzig Trade Fair, at that time considered the most important meeting place for businesspeople and politicians from both sides of the Iron Curtain, Lufthansa and Interflug were granted special permits to operate flights between Leipzig and West Germany.
 In 1986, Lufthansa and Interflug applied for joint traffic rights for year-round scheduled intra-German flights over the Iron Curtain, which were initially rejected by the Western Allies (likely due to concerns that their unique market position for flights to and from Berlin might be weakened), and only granted in August 1989.
 Interflug was then able to launch flights on the Leipzig-Düsseldorf route, while Lufthansa began serving the Frankfurt-Leipzig leg.
 In 1990, Interflug added flights from Dresden to Hamburg and Cologne.